Invertible ResNets for Inverse Imaging Problems: Competitive Performance with Provable Regularization Properties: Numerical Results

 To further assess the reconstruction quality of our iResNets, we compare their performance against three other deep learning methods and the classical TV regularization.
 Specifically, we implement a convolutional ResNet (ConvResNet) without Lipschitz constraints on the residual functions, exhibiting the same network architecture as our iResNet, but with an additional learnable $1\times 1$ convolution at the beginning and end of the network.
 This modification overcomes the need to transfer the problem to a multichannel problem as discussed in Section~\ref{sec:architecture}.
 Additionally, we employ the widely recognized U-Net architecture \cite{ronneberger2015} as well as the DiffNet from \cite{arridge_hauptmann_2020}, a specialized architecture based on non-stationary filters designed specifically for diffusion problems.
 We optimize the hyperparameters of our iResNets, TV, ConvResNet and U-Net on the validation set using random search.
-The hyperparameters of DiffNet are adapted from \cite{arridge_hauptmann_2020}, as they focus on a similar forward operator.
-The architecture, training parameters and corresponding training times for all networks are detailed in Table~\ref{tab:network_params}.
-One can observe that the DiffNet has the fewest trainable parameters, followed by the small iResNet, while the (larger) iResNet, U-Net and ConvResNet have a similar and significantly higher number of parameters.
-Moreover, there is a considerable difference in training times: DiffNet and U-Net converge within $1-2$ hours, whereas our iResNets require several days up to a week to converge.
-This is caused by the combination of the reconstruction training objective and the network's invertibility, c.f.\ Section~\ref{sec:architecture}.
+The hyperparameters of DiffNet are adapted from \cite{arridge_hauptmann_2020}, as they also focus on a linear blurring and nonlinear diffusion forward operator.
+The architecture, training parameters, and corresponding training times for all networks are detailed in Table~\ref{tab:network_params}.
+One can observe that the DiffNet has the fewest trainable parameters, followed by the small iResNet, while the (larger) iResNet, U-Net, and ConvResNet have a similar and significantly higher number of parameters.
+Moreover, there is a considerable difference in training times: DiffNet and U-Net converge within 1--2 hours, whereas our iResNets require several days up to a week to converge.
+This is mainly caused by two aspects.
+First, controlling the Lipschitz constant of every Layer requires extra computations in every training step (cf.\ Section~\ref{sec:architecture}).
+Second, the computation of the inverse $\varphi_\theta^{-1}$ is done via fixed-point iterations, making the evaluation of $\varphi_\theta^{-1}$ significantly more expensive than the evaluation of $\varphi_\theta$.
+We would like to stress that a fixed number of iterations is used for both computing the Lipschitz constant and performing the inversion.